CSE116: Computer Science 2

 • Want to learn about computer science (This is assumed since you are taking a second CSE course)

-• Participate in every lecture and lab (There will NOT be a lab during week 1)
+• Participate in every lecture and lab (There is NO lab during weeks 1 or 2)

 * The 12 hour/week minimum is an average.
 If you invest less than 12 hours/week in CSE116 during the first several weeks of the semester, or do not fully understand all the CSE115 topics, you should expect to work significantly more than 12 hours/week while you catch up.
-You should expect to spend 40+ hours in a single week on this course alone if you fall behind or if you're not comfortable with the CSE115 material.
+You can expect to spend 40+ hours in a single week on this course alone if you fall behind or if you have not mastered the basics of programming

 Learning Objectives